Formerly Florida Hospital Church

 From Outside In (FOI) is a mobile boutique that allows youth (ages 12-21) to shop for free new and gently used clothes.
 Some families find it hard to get the services that they need—FOI provides services directly to the community.
 FOI believes every youth should feel confident, and the right clothing can help boost confidence at school, in the community and eventually in the workforce.
 WholeLife Church gets involved with FOI each year by donating clothes and assisting with events.
 FOI has current volunteer position openings!
 To get involved, contact email@example.com.

-In this short clip, Krizia, our Director of Justice Ministries, meets with each of the local organizations that we partners with.
+In this short clip, Krizia, Director of Justice Ministries, meets with local organizations we partner with.
 Watch now to learn how you can get involved!